 Diversity and inclusion work can be complex.
 It requires careful intention, patience and introspection.
 When applied hastily, or in isolation without internal D&I consideration, they can fall short or even backfire.
 To avoid these pitfalls, we recommend that you approach these techniques with a curious and learning-oriented mindset, and enact them hand-in-hand with steps to create an inclusive and welcoming environment for all.

 Mistakes are normal, and there is no “one-size-fits-all” approach.
 If you’re not sure how to apply certain techniques, there is a great deal of high-quality literature on the topic.
-You can also reach out to Sandy Cross, Senior Director of Diversity and Inclusion, for guidance. (email@example.com, 561-624-8477)
+You can also reach out to Sandy Cross for guidance: (email@example.com, 561-624-8477)

 When applied well, design-focused diversity and inclusion techniques can have an incredible impact.
 Learning about, and applying, these techniques is a life-long journey, so buckle in for the ride!
 PGA is excited about this next step in our journey, and we’re glad you’re here with us.